rodriguezmatid/Safe-Looping/README.md

     <br>

 - **Fostering Innovation in Financial Engineering:**
-    - The development of a looping strategy optimization model represents a leap forward in financial engineering within the blockchain space.
-It showcases the potential for innovative algorithms and mathematical models to solve complex financial challenges, paving the way for future breakthroughs in DeFi finance.
+    - The development of a looping strategy optimization model represents a leap forward in financial engineering within the blockchain space. **It showcases the potential for innovative algorithms and mathematical models to solve complex financial challenges**, using blockchain available data in investors favor.

 <br>

-## 🌟 **Our Solution**
+## 🌟 **Our Proposal: Smarter & Safer Looping**

  ![Static Badge](https://img.shields.io/badge/Safe_Looping_v1%20-%20black?style=for-the-badge&label=Gizathon)